 During the Coronavirus Outbreak. we are asking for our community’s support to help healthy, non-aggressive strays back home safely.
 If you’ve found a pet in Kansas City, MO, here are some helpful tips to help that pet get back home before bringing it to the shelter.
-Please note, our Admissions Department has reduced hours at this time.

 Step One: Check for a Collar and Tag.
 Some pets have a collar with the phone number stitched in.